palewire/first-automated-chart/docs/index.md

 ## What you need

-If you've brave enough to give the Python programming language a try, you can learn something.
-You'll need some Python experience to get very far creating charts of your own, but the materials below can help anyone understand what's possible.
+If you've brave enough to give the Python programming language a try, you are qualified to take this class.
+You'll need some coding skills to create charts on your own, but the materials below can help anyone understand what's possible.

 ## Table of contents